Convert MRR to ARR: When It Works and When It Fails

 ARR = 10,000 × 12 = €120,000

 That is the complete calculation.
 No additional complexity is warranted for most SaaS businesses.
 The entire substance of ARR analysis lives in the definition of “clean MRR” — what is included, what is excluded, and how edge cases are handled consistently.
+The ARR formula itself is simple; the input it relies on is the demanding part.
 For the foundational MRR definition and what should or should not count, the clean MRR guide covers each trap in detail.
-David Skok’s SaaS metrics framework describes ARR as a downstream metric that is only as trustworthy as the MRR definition it inherits from.
+David Skok’s SaaS metrics framework describes ARR as a downstream metric that is only as trustworthy as the MRR definition it inherits from — and therefore only as trustworthy as the ARR formula that follows.

 How to calculate ARR: step by step